RobertWHurst/LucidJS/readme.md

 ### emitter.trigger()

-	emitter.trigger(string event, * args...) => bool successful
+	emitter.trigger(string event, * arg[, ...]) => bool successful
+	emitter.trigger(array events, * arg[, ...]) => bool successful

-Triggers an event on the emitter.
-Any handlers bound with `emitter.on` or `emitter.once` will be executed.
-Any additional arguments passed into `emitter.trigger` excluding the first argument; the event, will be passed to any and all handlers bound to the emitter.
+Triggers an event or an array of events on the emitter.
+Any listeners bound with `emitter.on` or `emitter.once` will be executed.
+Any additional arguments passed into `emitter.trigger` excluding the first argument; the event, will be passed to any and all listeners bound to the emitter.

-If any of the handlers returned `false	` then `emitter.trigger` will return false.
-Otherwise it will return true.
+If any listeners triggered explicitly return `false` then `emitter.trigger` will return false as well.

 #### Arguments